 For chronic stress, your mouth is a haven for bacteria and other germs.
 That’s because when you’re stressed, you’re likely to let your oral health routine slide—skipping daily brushings and regular flossing sessions.
 This makes it easy for plaque buildup on your teeth.
 Plaque is a major cause of gum disease that can ultimately lead to tooth loss.
 That’s why it’s important to maintain good oral health habits while managing stress levels.

 In addition, if you’re feeling stressed, you may be more likely to clench your jaw or grind your teeth at night.
 Bruxism (tooth grinding) can cause problems with your teeth, such as tooth enamel loss, sensitivity, and pain.
 Even if you’re only clenching your jaw or grinding your teeth once a night, this can lead to long-term issues if left untreated.
-That’s why it’s important to talk to your dentist about ways to manage your stress and bruxism.
+That’s why it’s important to talk to our dentist in Laveen, AZ, about ways to manage your stress and bruxism.

 At some practices, the dentist may recommend stress-reducing therapies like meditation or yoga to help patients manage their stress levels.
 At others, dentists may recommend non-invasive treatments like Botox® injections to alleviate the symptoms of TMJ disorder.
-Talk to your dentist about your options for reducing the effects of stress on your health.
+Contact our dentist in Laveen, AZ, about your options for reducing the effects of stress on your health.

-We request you schedule a consultation with our team of dental experts to get all your oral concerns addressed at the earliest.
+We request you schedule a consultation with our team in Laveen Dental to get all your oral concerns addressed at the earliest.
 Please call us at (602) 237-7878 or reach out through online consultation, and we’ll be happy to help.

 MON9:00 am - 7:00 pm